colinmcglynn/tyk-docs/tyk-docs/content/frequently-asked-questions/how-to-disable-an-api.md

 ---

 You will need to GET the API from the Dashboard, then set `active` property to `false`, then PUT it back.
-See the [Dashboard API definitions documentation][1], this explains how to GET and PUT an API definition.
+See [Dashboard API definitions](/docs/tyk-dashboard-api/api-definitions/) for more details on how to GET and PUT an API definition.

 [1]: /docs/tyk-dashboard-api/api-definitions/